A guide to energy efficiency

 Like toughened glass, laminated glass is commonly used in situations where safety is a consideration, but it also offers a high level of acoustic performance to protect against the impact of noise.
 Laminated glass features a soft vinyl layer between two pieces of glass, which minimises the transmission of noise through the window.

-Low emissivity glass can prevent the sun’s heat from escaping a room.
-Or, it can rebound the sun’s rays from the outside and stop the associated heat from coming into the home.
-There are two types of low emissivity glass, being ‘low e hard coat’ and ‘low e soft coat’:
+Low emissivity glass can prevent the sun’s heat from escaping a room or stop the sun’s heat from coming into the home.
+There are two types of low emissivity glass, being ‘Low-E hard coat’ and ‘Low-E soft coat’.

 Single glazed refers to a window with only one layer of glass, or one single pane within the window; most windows in a standard home are single glaze.
 Single glazed windows can come in a variety of glass types, including annealed glass, toughened glass, or low e.